wimhaanstra/emproto/README.md

 doesn't work, please set `dumpDatagrams: true` in the createCommunicator `config` parameter in order to see what data is received;
 this may help in debugging.

+This library is just that: a library, meant for developers to build an app that can communicate with chargers.
+It implements the protocol used for communication between the charger and an app, and abstracts away some of the finer implementation specifics.
+But, by itself, the library doesn't do much (although there is a small [CLI test runner](#cli-test-runner) included for some basic testing from the command-line).

 This library doesn't do any bluetooth; it is assumed that you have set up a Wi-Fi connection on your charger using the OEM app, and it is reachable from the host where you run the library.
 Broadcast UDP packets from the charger should also be available to the library; if you have placed your charger in a separate network or VLAN, or run the library in a docker container with network separation, then ensure